UbiquityRobotics/learn/quick_start/connecting.md

 ---
 layout: default
-title:  "Connecting a Workstation for the First Time"
+title:  "Connecting a Workstation and Starting the Robot"
 permalink: connecting
 ---

 #### &uarr;[top](https://ubiquityrobotics.github.io/learn/) - - - &uarr;[up](ix_quick_start)

-# Connecting a Workstation for the First Time
+# Connecting a Workstation and Starting the Robot

 Your workstation may be a Ubuntu Linux system of your own, or you can use our preconfigured virtual machine.
 Read more about this [here](need_to_know).